firecrow/framework-apalooza/README.md

 # Framework-apalooza

-This is a frankenstein of four frameworks, as a demonstration of each: React, Svelte, Angular and View, all in one front-end app.
+This is a frankenstein of four frameworks, as a demonstration of each: `React`, `Svelte`, `Angular` and `Vue`, all in one front-end app.

 ## Project Purpose